Almost every year, Easter and National Jelly Bean Day both fall in April, making it the de facto Month of the Jelly Bean.

 Cotton Candy may not be top ten, but it continues to knock on the door.
 Holding its ground at #11, this fair ground-inspired flavor is all sweetness without the fruity.
 For some people it’s the perfect combination of sweet and no citrus.
 But not for enough people to get it into the top ten.
 Yet.

 A Green Apple jelly bean a day keeps the doctor away.
 Probably not, but Green Apple is reeling now after dropping 2 spots for the second year in a row.
 From #8 two years ago, they now find themselves at #12.
 A classic old school jelly bean flavor, Green Apple can still hold its head high as a top 12 flavor.

 Sour flavored jelly beans have made a big splash this year, moving up from #18 to #13 most popular flavor.
 They were #1 in New York and now Nebraska too!
 It’s no secret that New Yorkers love sour candy.

 On the other hand, non-fruity flavor Coconut is moving in the other direction.
 Coconut was a top ten flavor last year and dropped all the way back to #13.

-Coffee moved up 2 spots from #17 last year.
+Coffee fell one spot overall this year, but did gain the #1 spot in 2 states Nevada and Oklahoma.
 Coffee, the drink, has never been more popular, and coffee flavored treats and gifts are on the rise.
 Coffee flavored jelly beans are no different, making strong moves and mixing it up with various flavor varieties like latte and espresso (which we lumped together).

-#19 Red Apple
+#20 Red Apple